 ENG 245 Introduction to Fiction Writing (3 cr.)
-Prerequisite(s): ENG 110 or ENG 116

 This course provides an introduction to the study and practice of fiction writing including characterization, plot, setting, and point of view.
 It presents selected works of short and long fiction.
 The course is an opportunity for students to practice their own creative writing skills.
 They are required to write at least two short stories.